dht7166/colorFix/README.md

 A simple MSE loss function.

 Generator:
 An U-net.
-I downsample the original image (256,256) to (16,16) and upscale it (default upscale2d in keras), then add the layers together.
+I downsample the original image (256,256) to (16,16) and upscale it (default upscale2d in keras), then concat the layers together.
-I believe the original U-net used Crop and Concat, but I used add because I like it.
 No padding as it would create strange color striped border in my experience.
 For loss function, I used SSIM (or D-SSIM: (1-SSIM)/2) with a L1 loss.

 Training: